Despite its importance to modern life, internet access can easily be overlooked when hunting for a new house or flat to rent.

 Does your home have a phone line?

 Check with the letting agent that a phone line is present.
-If there’s no phone it isn’t the end of the world, but you'll need to look at the availability of other options in the area, or the cost of an installation.
+If there’s no phone it isn’t the end of the world, but you'll need to look at the availability of other options in the area, or the cost of installation.
+And if work is required, always check with the landlord first.

 Remember that while some broadband providers offer free setup this will not cover a line installation or activation of a dormant line.
 Also keep in mind that while Virgin offers broadband without a phone, it does still need a physical line so installation will still be necessary if the property does not already have a Virgin Media socket.